rohit--jain/Sound_Sense/README.md

 # Human Computer Interaction Beyond Screens

-There have been many recent advances in the field of **Human Computer Interaction (HCI)**, with most solutions for computer output to humans being centered around *Displays* and *Screens* of various sizes and types.
+There have been many recent advances in the field of **Human Machine Interaction (HMI)**, with most solutions for computer output to humans being centered around *Displays* and *Screens* of various sizes and types.
 These solutions rely on intuitive user interfaces with text and graphics to render large volumes of information to users.

 In our lab, we pursued an alternative approach — to explore methods of outputting information to human users *beyond screens*, that is, without using any display or screen.